ON ALGEBRAIC EQUATIONS ALL HAVING THEIR REAL ROOTS

 We can therefore state the following property:

-We also see that the roots of equation (1) are always
+also see that the roots of equation (1) are always

-included in an interval of length at most equal to
+contained within an interval of length at most equal to

-The radical is maximum for, so
+The radical is at its maximum for, therefore

 7.